My 10 Day Old Cocker Spaniel Puppy Cries

 My advice is based on your puppy being 10 weeks old, and is as follows.

-If you can, I would recommend that you take him to work with you, and keep him in his crate while you work.
+If you can, I recommend that you continue to take him to work with you, and keep him in his crate while you work.
 Put in a couple of toys, some water and a warm blanket.
 He will feel safe in there.
 You can then keep an eye on him and take him outside to do his toilet.

 If you cannot take him to work with you, I would still recommend a crate, but don't lock him in - 8 hours is far too long for any puppy or dog to be locked in a crate.
 Leave the door open.

-I would recommend that you put your puppy (and his crate) in a small room with a tiled (or washable) floor.
+It's best if you put your puppy (and his crate) in a small room with a tiled (or washable) floor.

 Place some newspapers on the floor in the corner of the room, preferably by the door and encourage him to go on the paper.

-Consider leaving a radio on for him so that he can hear human voices.
+If you do need to leave him at home, alone, consider leaving a radio on for him so that he can hear human voices.

 Would you be able to get home at lunch time to let him out for a little playtime and toilet?